funwithtriangles/blender-to-threejs-export-guide/readme.md

 After exporting, it's best to test with the [glTF Viewer](https://gltf-viewer.donmccurdy.com/) by Dom McCurdy.
 This is a quick and easy way to check your model.
 If you test with your own code, there's a chance that any problems you experience are from your code and not the model.

 ## Which Blender version?
-2.8 is not currently considered stable, so the "safest" answer is use 2.79.
-However 2.8 does have some nice features that help with exporting to glTF.
-A quick overview:

-### 2.79
-- ✔️ Stable version of Blender
-- ✔️ More compatible addons (i.e. [Apply modifier to object with shape keys](https://github.com/przemir/ApplyModifierForObjectWithShapeKeys))
-- ❌ glTF exporter no longer maintained ([glTF-Blender-Exporter](https://github.com/KhronosGroup/glTF-Blender-Exporter))
-- ❌ Textures don't export when going via FBX to glTF convert route

-### 2.8
-- ✔️ glTF exporter actively maintained ([glTF-Blender-IO](https://github.com/KhronosGroup/glTF-Blender-IO))
-- ✔️ glTF exporter pre-installed
-- ✔️ Good material export support
-- ❌ Many addons are not compatible

-## Exporting a simple mesh (no bones or animation)
-If all you are doing is exporting a simple mesh, your best bet is to export straight to glTF using [glTF-Blender-Exporter](https://github.com/KhronosGroup/glTF-Blender-Exporter) (Blender 2.79) or [glTF-Blender-IO](https://github.com/KhronosGroup/glTF-Blender-IO) (Blender 2.8)

-## Exporting something complicated (bones / shape keys)
-This is where exporting straight to glTF doesn't work so well.
-Feel free to try (as it may be fixed by the time you read this) but as of the time of writing, exporting a model to glTF with bones seems to cause many issues.

-Instead, the best route here is to export to FBX and then convert to glTF using [FBX2glTF](https://github.com/facebookincubator/FBX2glTF).
-Blender 2.8 plays best here, with 2.79 you will loose all your textures.
-However, if you are using shape keys and modifiers, you may want to consider using 2.7 (see below).
+For the best results, although possibly unstable, use the very latest version of Blender (2.81 as of writing).
+Find it on the [daily builds](https://builder.blender.org/download/) page of Blender

 ### Armatures / Bones
 - Don't try and export multiple armatures.
 Work with one armature per glTF file.
-- Inverse Kinematics work, but animations will need to be baked in the export setting.
-Also, if you're using empties as targets, you'll need to make sure "Empties" is checked in the FBX export setting.
+- Inverse Kinematics work, but animations will need to be "sampled" in export settings.
+Also, if you're using empties as targets, you'll need to make sure these are also exporting.
 - Don't use bendy bones.
 These don't export for any of the standardised formats.
 One alternative could be to use normal bones and [Spline IK](https://docs.blender.org/manual/en/dev/rigging/constraints/tracking/spline_ik.html).
 - Parenting objects outside of the mesh with a bone is buggy (e.g. weapons, hats).
 Feels like there might be a way to get this working (please share if you work this out).